 Southern Attack & House-To-House Fighting

 The 2nd Battalion attacked from the south towards the town.
 The first assault was stopped by three Japanese tanks.
 A second attack gained a foothold in town and destroyed 5 tanks.
 The next day the attacked reinforced by the 1st and 3rd Battalions, and slow house-to-house fight took place.
-On the morning of January 26, over a dozen M4 Sherman tanks assaulted the area, firing on the Japanese from a safe distance, destroying most of the enemy armor.
+On January 26, 1945 the morning a dozen M4 Sherman tanks assaulted the area, firing on the Japanese from a safe distance, destroying most of the enemy armor.

 Banzai Attack & End of the Battle